 Completely obscured from Highway 2, south of Beckler Road in Skykomish and amongst the old growth landscape hides our own Field of Dreams.
 On approach through the tall trees and underbrush you would never expect to discover a baseball diamond at the end of the dirt road.
 But what better place to carve a baseball diamond than from in the middle of a forest of trees juxtaposed by our own beautiful Skykomish River?
 Welcome to our baseball field; this little piece of heaven on earth.

-This is the site for the Fourth of July Firework Celebration, Music in the Park Concert, Old Timers Picnic, and antique car shows.
+This is the site for the Fourth of July Firework Celebration, Music in the Park Concert, Sky Art Week and Old Timers Picnic.

-Features: Ball field, camp grounds, an outdoor kitchen, restrooms and easy access to the Skykomish River.
-Make reservations at
+Features: Ball field, camp grounds with fire rings and picnic tables, RV trailer space (no hookups), an outdoor kitchen, restrooms and easy access to the Skykomish River.
+MAKE RESERVATIONS AT:

 Railroad Avenue Park